eafit-apolo/apolo-users/docs/source/software/applications/lammps/lammps-22Aug2018/index.rst

 Installation
 ------------

-If you want to compile LAMMPS as a static library called :bash:`liblammps_machine.a` execute:
+If you want to compile LAMMPS as a static library called :bash:`liblammps_machine.a`, then execute:

 .. code-block:: bash

     make mode=lib <machine>

-If you want to compile LAMMPS as a shared library called :bash:`liblammps_machine.so` execute:
+If you want to compile LAMMPS as a shared library called :bash:`liblammps_machine.so`, then execute:

 .. code-block:: bash